 At the double!
 The Sardis Lake is a conventional folding chair – but it’s large enough for two folk to sit in.
 And maker Outwell reckons it’s strong enough to support two people weighing up to 120kg each.

 There’s some padding for a bit of extra comfort, and there’s also a single side pocket, so you’ve got somewhere to put you magazine/book, sunglasses, drinks bottle etc.

-A strap helps pull it altogether tightly when folding it down to some 30cm x 30cm x 97cm.
+A strap helps pull it all together tightly when folding it down to some 30cm x 30cm x 97cm.
 Seat height is 50cm and it weighs 8.1kg.

 The single version is the Granada Lake, and this padded folding armchair uses the same materials and side pocket, but with a more straightforward folding mechanism.

 Seat height is 48cm, pack size 60cm x 18cm x 75cm.
 It weighs in at 7.4kg and can take a maximum weight of 120kg.
 Opened out, it’s 76cm wide x 57cm deep x 98cm high.